 It is notable that the T5i has a microphone port, which is missing on the T6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T5i and the T6 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the T6 have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Canon T6 Manual.
+Further information on the features and operation of the T5i and T6 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Canon T6 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T5i or the Canon T6 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T5i: